 Verticillium Wilt On Peppers

-Bacterial wilt is an issue that can effect pepper plants along with many other vegetables.
+Bacterial wilt is an issue that can impact pepper plants along with many other vegetables.
 It is commonly found in former tobacco fields, and can wreak havoc on entire crops if not caught early.
-It is most common in the southeast US.
+It is most common in the Southeastern US.

 The bacteria plugs up the vascular tissue of the plant, making it impossible for water to be transferred throughout the plant.
 Typically, pepper plants infected with verticillium wilt will begin to wilt on one side of the plant first.